 (note: these are Amazon affiliate links, which means that if you click the links and buy the associated products, Amazon pays me a fee–your cost is unaffected)

 These scope caps ship with an insert on which you can jot down your pre-calculated dope.
-However, if you should more than one load through that rifle you’ll need an insert for each.
+However, if you shoot more than one load through that rifle you’ll need an insert for each.

 I took matters into my own hands and built my own scope “dope disks.”
 After running calculations for each of my loads across anticipated ranges, I recorded them on a spreadsheet.